PhotoPay/photopay-ios/README.md

 When recognition is done, results can be obtained through processing units instances, such as: `MBProcessors`, `MBParsers`, etc. which are used for configuring the `MBTemplatingRecognizer` and later for processing the input image.

-# <a name="detectorConcept"></a> The `MBDetector` concept
+# <a name="detector-concept"></a> The `MBDetector` concept

-[`MBDetector`](http://photopay.github.io/photopay-ios/Classes/MBDetector.html) is a processing unit used within some `MBRecognizer` which supports detectors, such as [`MBDetectorRecognizer`](#detectorRecognizer).
+[`MBDetector`](http://photopay.github.io/photopay-ios/Classes/MBDetector.html) is a processing unit used within some `MBRecognizer` which supports detectors, such as [`MBDetectorRecognizer`](#detector-recognizer).
 Concrete `MBDetector` knows how to find the certain object on the input image. `MBRecognizer` can use it to perform object detection prior to performing further recognition of detected object's contents.

-`MBDetector` architecture is similar to `MBRecognizer` architecture described in [The Recognizer concept](#recognizerConcept) section.
+`MBDetector` architecture is similar to `MBRecognizer` architecture described in [The Recognizer concept](#recognizer-concept) section.
 Each instance also has associated inner `MBRecognizerResult` object whose lifetime is bound to the lifetime of its parent `MBDetector` object and it is updated while `MBDetector` works.
 If you need your `MBRecognizerResult` object to outlive its parent `MBDetector` object, you must make a copy of it by calling its `copy` method.

 It also has its internal state and while it is in the *working state* during recognition process, it is not allowed to tweak `MBDetector` object's properties.